lance-pallesco/payroll-ui/README.md

 # Payroll System Frontend

-## This repository contains the backend RESTful API for a fictional payroll system.
+- This repository contains the frontend user interface for the Payroll System.
-The system allows managing employees and computing take-home pay based on specific business rules.
+It communicates with the backend REST API to manage employees and compute payroll.

 ## Features
 - View all employees